-- (1) See Note 2.q. - (2) See Note 15.c.4.iii.
+(1) See Note 2.q.

-NOTE 4: - SALES INCENTIVES
+NOTE 5: - SALES INCENTIVES

 When the Company recognizes and records revenue from the sale of its pharmaceutical products, it records an estimate in the same financial reporting period for product returns, chargebacks, rebates and other sales deductions, which are reflected as reductions of the related gross revenue.
 Beginning in 2006, the Company regularly monitors customer inventory information at its three largest wholesale customers to assess whether any excess product inventory levels may exist.
 The Company reviews this information together with historical product and customer experience, third-party prescription data, industry and regulatory changes and other relevant information and revises its estimates as necessary.